 Nearest airport from Pelling: Bagdogra Airport is the nearest airport from Pelling, located about 160 km away.
 It is connected to Delhi, Mumbai and Kolkata.
 One can hire a cab or take a shared cab from Siliguri to reach Pelling.

 Nearest railway station from Pelling: New Jalpaiguri Station, at a distance of 152 km.
 It is, again, connected to Delhi, Kolkata and Mumbai.
 Taxis are easily available outside the station.
+There are also trains from Delhi to Sikkim for those who wish to enjoy a train trip.

 The roads in Pelling are in a nice condition, and thus taking a bus or a rented/private vehicle is a good idea.
-However, owing to high elevation it’s better visited in Sumo or similar vehicle.
+However, owing to the high elevation it’s better visited in Sumo or a similar vehicle.